 Image: Michael Harpur

-The gap between Round Island and Eastward Ledge and Deep Ledges, Tide Rock, Black Rock and Black Rock Ledges, passed to port in succession, is more than a ⅓ of a mile wide.
-Maintain a careful watch nevertheless as the tide runs strongly across the approach.
+The gap between Round Island and Eastward Ledge and Deep Ledges, Tide Rock, Black Rock and Black Rock Ledges, passed to port in succession, is more than ⅓ mile wide.
+Maintain a careful watch, nevertheless, as the tide runs strongly across the approach.

 Image: Michael Harpur